cloud8421/dragonfly-server/README.md

 ## Deploy on Heroku

-The app runs only on Cedar and requires the multi-buildpack as:

-- it uses a custom Elixir buildback (it includes Goon)
+The app runs only on Cedar-14 and requires the multi-buildpack as it uses a custom Elixir buildback (it includes Goon).
-- it uses the imagemagick buildpack.

 Buildpacks are defined in `.buildpacks`.